mehmetalbyrak/mehmetalbyrak/README.md

 ### Hi there 👋

-- Hi, my name is Mehmet.
+- I am Mehmet.
 I graduated from Dokuz Eylül University with a degree in Electrical and Electronics Engineering in 2022.
 - Currently focused on Data Structures and Algorithms, actively learning and implementing.
 - Expanding knowledge in Enterprise Software Architecture to enhance proficiency.
 - Interested in Full Stack Web Development, particularly utilizing React and JavaScript for frontend development and .NET Core for backend development.